 When it comes to business performance objectives you're likely aware that efficiency and productivity are crucial.
 But how do you successfully achieve these?
 The key to having good all-round performance is five performance objectives: quality, speed, dependability, flexibility and cost.

-Quality is an important performance objective to meet because it is the visual sign of what an operation does.
-It acts as a consistent indicator which customers and staff base their expectations around.
+Quality is the visual sign of how well an operation does what it does.
+It's a consistent indicator which customers and staff base their expectations around.

 Does the product work as it should?
-Has it been made with low-value parts that undermine its integrity?
+Or has it been made with low-value parts that undermine its integrity?
 Quality is a fundamental aspect of performance and, because of this, has a huge influence on whether a customer is satisfied or not.

 For example, giving each individual warehouse packer the responsibility to pack their own boxes improves quality as mis-packs are made less likely to occur.

 In terms of the operation principles, quality can create the potential for better services and products which reduce costs in the long run thanks to having more satisfied customers.

 Speed is the turnaround time between customers ordering a product or service and the point at which they receive it.
 When an organization delivers the goods or services on time, the more likely a customer is to be satisfied with their experience.